aCursedComrade/notes/README.md

 [Resource collection](https://drive.google.com/drive/folders/1TFRKyLjhoXjmwDX41Ze_WRhEepPwQBXu?usp=sharing) - contains *most* of the resources mentioned in the notes + addtional resources/tools that can help out in the field (and for beginners).

-**Note**, if you are seeing this now, this handbook is still in early stages.
+**Note**: if you are seeing this now, this handbook is still in early stages.
 I am still transferring my personal notes to this repo :)